Lightning-AI/lightning-Habana/docs/source/advanced.rst

 Using Intel Gaudi Profiler
 ------------------------------

 The Intel Gaudi Profiling subsystem, and the Profiling Configuration tools are methods to configure Intel Gaudi Profiler.
+To use Intel Gaudi Profiler, set `HABANA_PROFILE`, and run the lightning script as usual.
+This will dump a hltv trace file in the working directly.
+This can be viewed by loading it at https://perfetto.habana.ai/.

 Please refer to `Getting Started with Intel Gaudi Profiler <https://docs.habana.ai/en/latest/Profiling/Intel_Gaudi_Profiling/Getting_Started_with_Profiler.html>`_ for more information.